eshukla15/MinimoX/README.md

 # MinimoX

-**A lightweight Twitter-style posting app — built from scratch with Django to actually *understand* how web frameworks work.**
+**A lightweight posting app — built from scratch with Django to actually *understand* how web frameworks work.**

 ---